40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Discussion

+\subsection{Answer to RQ4: Which issues and opportunities for improvement are evident in the design and reporting of code comprehension experiments?}

 \paragraph{Lack of studies investigating the impact of code comprehension on other constructs} In our sample, not a single study investigated the effects of understanding code on something else.
 During study selection, we also did not find such studies that we had to exclude, e.g., due to a lack of human participants or a focus on top-down comprehension.
-Most may agree that high code comprehensibility is a desirable goal in itself, but, for others, it may become even more tangible and important if consequences of good or bad code comprehensibility were known for developers and management.
+Most may agree that high code comprehensibility is a desirable goal in itself, but, for others, it may become even more tangible and important if consequences of good or bad code comprehensibility were empirically supported.
 Examples are how code comprehension impacts the motivation to work on the code, general job satisfaction, or accuracy in the effort estimation for code modifications.
-This type of experiment seems to be extraordinarily rare, even though some studies exist that analyze this for higher-level constructs that (partly) include code comprehension, e.g., the impact of technical debt on developer morale~\cite{Besker2020}.
+This type of experiment seems extraordinarily rare, even though some studies exist that analyze this for higher-level constructs that (partly) include code comprehension, e.g., the impact of technical debt on developer morale~\cite{Besker2020}.

 \paragraph{No definitions for the studied construct(s)} For the majority of our primary studies, the authors do not provide a clear definition or description for the central construct(s) that they want to measure.
 Rare shining examples are S1, where \citeauthor{S1} clearly describe the differences between bottom-up and top-down comprehension, and S5, where \citeauthor{S5} do the same for understandability and readability.
 As a consequence, some authors call their construct \enquote{readability}, despite clearly measuring comprehension.
 Likewise, several studies use the older and more general term \enquote{program comprehension}, even though they measure bottom-up source code comprehension.
-This state of inconsistency makes it very hard for primary studies to compare their findings with those of others, and severely increases the required effort for secondary studies in this field, e.g., we spent countless hours figuring out whether studies were actually measuring bottom-up comprehension.
+That the \emph{program} comprehension research field today encompasses much more than comprehension of source code can be seen, for example, in the small number of papers in our dataset that were published at the ICPC.
+Therefore, it would be much more explicit if researchers used the term code comprehension instead of program comprehension whenever it applies.\\ This state of inconsistency in naming and defining the construct of interest makes it very hard for primary studies to compare their findings with those of others.
+It further severely increases the required effort for secondary studies.
+We spent countless hours figuring out whether studies were actually measuring bottom-up comprehension.

 \paragraph{No clear operationalization for the construct} In several studies, the researchers did not explicitly state how they collected a measure like \enquote{correctness}.
 Sometimes, they also collected multiple measurements, but did not explicitly state which of those measurements are used to operationalize the construct during the analysis.
 For a study that measures, e.g., the time to read code and the time to answer comprehension questions, it must become clear if only one of the measures or a combination of both was used in the analysis.
 A good example is again provided in S5, where \citeauthor{S5} clearly describe their aggregations of correctness, time, and subjective ratings to evaluate their construct.